grad-ient/logmd/log.md

 2025-02-11

 How do skip connections actually work?
+Well, you  you add the ouput of a previous layer to the hidden state of a future layer.
+They way I think it works without looking at the math is that if the gradient of the future layer vanishes during backprop, we preserve the gradient of the previous layer.
+It's acts  a safey net or gradient highway as some like to call it.
+I'll grok the math and get back to you.

 - [x] Math Academy
-- [ ] 2 x leet codes
+- [x] 2 x leet codes
 - [x] Skip connection explainer (in my head lol)
 - [x] TB model training